montecruiseto/blog/_app/_pages/about.md

 desc:
 ---

-Hey I'm Samir.
-I design & develop for the web.
-I like MeteorJS.
-I'm originally from Belgium.
-Currently I live in Bangkok, Thailand.
+Hey, I'm Samir.
+I like to make things for the web.
+I'm fond of MeteorJS.
+Originally from Belgium, I currently live in Bangkok, Thailand.
 You can ping me on [Twitter](http://twitter.com/montecruiseto) anytime.
 You can also find me on [GitHub](http://github.com/montecruiseto) and [Linkedin](https://be.linkedin.com/pub/samir-bekaert/5/5b7/7b7).